-What makes the Cedä M special in architectural terms?
-In the cusinä (kitchen), architect Daniela Zambelli and host Markus Pescoller, a passionate conservator for two decades, talk about their innovative ideas, technical and social structures and the challenges of soft tourism that preserves the authenticity of a place.
+What makes this stunning historic farmhouse special in architectural terms?
+In the cusinä (kitchen), architect Daniela Zambelli and host Markus Pescoller, a passionate conservator for two decades, talk about their innovative ideas, technical and social structures, and the challenges of soft tourism that preserve the authenticity of a place.

 _D: I think that every person should first and foremost participate in the social life of the place where they live by making their own contribution.
 Personally, I make my decisions, even in my work, with the aim of preserving the environment and the landscape, which are the heritage of our children.
 We both know this very well: restoration is above all about preserving the traces of the past to leave to future generations, traces of our history that remain or are minimally altered by our use.

 _M: Together we then went in search of a building in Comelico and you ended up finding half of this farmhouse.
 It is one of the few houses in Dosoledo that was not affected by the so-called "rifabbrico" (the "rifabbrico" is a decision taken collectively in the 1850s to raze and rebuild the village for reasons of increased wood consumption, quality of life, and fire safety).
 Our common idea was to make the Farmhouse a prototype of reuse and rehabilitation for the Comelico, which brings us back to the partly abandoned architectural heritage.

 _D: Our joint project has enabled the restoration and enhancement of a building that tells the story of a family and a place that would otherwise have been lost.
 The reuse and re-functionalization, as we developed and implemented it, created precisely the preservation and enhancement of a building while maintaining the genius loci, which is ultimately the spirit of an authentic and emotional project.